W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 :::

-4. When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know this [anxiety] need not be*.
+4. When you are anxious, realize that anxiety comes from the capriciousness of the ego, and *know this [anxiety] need not be*.
 ²You can be as vigilant against the ego’s dictates as for them.

 ::: details Expanded
-When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
+When you are anxious, realize that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
 ²You can be as vigilant against the ego’s dictates as for them [the-ego’s-dictates].
 :::

 ::: details Substituted
-When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
+When you are anxious, realize that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
 ²You can be as vigilant against the ego’s dictates as for the-ego’s-dictates.
 :::